Picovoice/wake-word-benchmark/runtime/README.md

 Below the methodology for measuring the real-time factor of different wake-word engines is explained.
-The goal is to measure only the CPU consumed by the engine and not remaining tasks such as audio reading (from file or microphone), moving data between C and different language bindings, etc when possible.
+The goal is to measure only the CPU consumed by the engine and not remaining tasks such as audio reading (from file or microphone), moving data between C and different language bindings, etc. when possible.

-For Snowboy a utility program is created [here](/runtime/snowboy_runtime_test.cpp).
+For Snowboy a utility program is created [here](../runtime/snowboy_runtime_test.cpp).

-For Porcupine we use the file-based C demo application available within the official repository.
+For Porcupine, we use the file-based C demo application available within the official repository.
 These programs read a WAV file and pass it through the corresponding wake-word engine frame-by-frame as is the case in real time applications.
 They only measure the time spent in the corresponding processing/detection method of the engines.